Ernst Jansen Steur: Investigation and prosecution

 Upon the release of this report, the Dutch minister of Health Ab Klink instituted another investigative committee headed by Rein Jan Hoekstra, to investigate the functioning of the Health Care Inspectorate.

 This committee supported the conclusions of the Lemstra committee regarding the failing of the Inspectorate, concluding that the Inspectorate waited far too long to take measures against Jansen and should have filed criminal charges against him rather than settling for a voluntary relinquishing of his status as a physician.
 They also criticized the MST and the doctors treating Jansen Steur for his injuries in that they did not cooperate fully with the investigation by the Inspectorate.
 Both of Jansen's doctors invoked physician–patient privilege.
 However, the Inspectorate concluded in an internal investigation concluded on 17 February 2009 that they had functioned correctly in the matter of Jansen Steur.

 It was announced in October 2009 that Jansen Steur would have to face charges in court after all, charges having been leveled by a special investigative team of the police for this case (the Lippstadt-team).
 The team had, by that point, gathered 135 different complaints from patients regarding Jansen Steur.
 The justice department called the case "the biggest medical trial in the Netherlands ever".

 The trial was started on 28 November 2012; it was announced on this first trial day that Jansen Steur was facing 21 criminal charges, including causing grievous bodily and mental harm through misdiagnoses of eight patients, causing one patient to commit suicide, theft, embezzlement and fraud.
 A total of 40 people filed charges against the doctor.

 There were charges filed by personal injury expert Yme Drost, who filed charges in name of a few dozen injured patients and in name of the families of three patients who died after having been treated by Jansen Steur.
 In addition to these charges, charges were filed of scientific fraud, after investigation by the Lemstra committee showed that Jansen Steur had falsified results in order to publish an article in The Lancet.
-The court in Arnhem sentenced him for deliberately setting misdiagnosis, wrongly prescribing strong medicines and the denial of care.
-In addition he was considered responsible for a suicide of a female patient due to his diagnosis.
-The court sentenced in February 2014 3 years of prison.
+The court in Arnhem sentenced him for deliberately setting misdiagnoses, wrongly prescribing strong medicines and the denial of care.
+In addition, he was considered responsible for the suicide of a female patient due to his diagnosis.
+The court sentenced in February 2014 three years of prison.
 Jansen Steur appealed.

 Metta de Noo, a physician and acquaintance of Jansen Steur claimed in her book of 2015 that he suffered a frontal lobe disorder due to the 1990 accident and should not be held criminally accountable.